Vietnam Visa For Tourists: Complete Guide

 Vietnam eVisa

-Currently, Vietnam grants e-visas to citizens of 80 countries (*) with a 1-month visa term and has the right to enter 28 international border gates of Vietnam.
+From 15/8/2023, Vietnam grants e-visas to all countries with a 3-month visa term and has the right to enter 13 airports, 16 land, and 13 sea border gates of Vietnam.

-You can apply online through the Vietnamese Immigration Department portal.
+You can apply online through the Ministry of Public Security Portal.

-The fee for an e-visa is 25 USD, and you can pay online when doing online procedures.
+The fee for an e-visa (3 months, multi-entrance) is 50 USD, and a single entrance is $25.
+You can pay online when doing online procedures.

 (**) The working days exclude the weekend and national public holidays.